subquery/documentation/docs/quickstart/quickstart-multichain/safe.md

 ## Goals

-This page explains how to create an indexer for [Safe](https://safe.global/), a system that makes secure wallets requiring multiple authorisations.
+This page explains how to create an multi-chain indexer for [Safe](https://safe.global/), a system that makes secure wallets requiring multiple authorisations.
 This boosts security and lowers the risk of unauthorised use.

 After reading this guide, you'll understand the protocol, know about multi-signature setups, and learn how to set up a SubQuery indexer to monitor and track signed message events on different EVM blockchains.